joseflauzino/cloudstack-vines-ems/README.md

 	# systemctl restart apache2 ## restart the service

 ### Fault Monitor
-Use the commands bellow to manage this module.
+Use the commands below to manage this module.

 	# systemctl status vines-ems-fault-monitor  ## get status
 	# systemctl stop vines-ems-fault-monitor    ## stop the service